DimaSheiko/apep-docs/docs/framework/conditions/spell.md

 #### Returns `NUMBER`

 -   The remaining cooldown time in `seconds` for the specified spell.
+Returns 0 if the spell is not on cooldown.

 #### _Examples:_